fionashenbayh/digital_dictatorship/tutorials/Geometry_of_texts.md

-### Visualizing distances
+### Visualizing Distances

 Once we vectorize our texts, we can plot them in vector space.
 Doing so let's us **visualize distances** between texts.

 The problem is a text vector could have hundreds, thousands, or even more dimensions (think of the length of the vector).

-We can't (and shouldn't) try to plot these huge, multi-dimensional vectors.
-What we can do, however, is reshape them into more easily plotted objects.
+We shouldn't even try to plot these huge, multi-dimensional vectors (the point of visualizing data is to make it more legible, not less!).
+But what we can do is reshape these huge vectors into more easily plotted objects.

 This is called **multidimensional scaling (MDS)**.
 MDS essentially transforms the information about the pairwise 'distances' among a corpus of $n$ texts into a configuration of $n$ points that can be mapped into an abstract Cartesian space.